poweradmin/poweradmin-docs/docs/contributing/development.md

 ## Testing

-PowerAdmin has comprehensive testing support including unit tests, integration tests, and end-to-end tests.
+Poweradmin has comprehensive testing support including unit tests, integration tests, and end-to-end tests.
 For detailed information on testing methodologies, frameworks, and running tests, please see the [Testing Guide](testing.md).

 ## Continuous Integration
 - The project uses GitHub Actions for CI/CD
 - Ensure all tests pass before submitting pull requests

 ## Coding Standards
-PowerAdmin follows PSR-12 with project-specific modifications.
+Poweradmin follows PSR-12 with project-specific modifications.
 For detailed information on coding standards, tools for code quality, and how to enforce them, see the [Coding Standards Guide](coding-standards.md).

 ## Database Migrations
 - Database migrations are managed with Phinx